Hybrid in-beam PET- and Compton prompt-gamma imaging aimed at enhanced proton-range verification: Experimental setup

-Our detection system is based on modular and high-efficiency Compton cameras, called i-TED~\cite{BABIANO:2020}.
-The latter have been specifically designed for neutron-capture nuclear physics experiments using the Time-Of-Flight (TOF) technique~\cite{DOMINGOPARDO:2016,hymns}.
-In this type of experiments, the $\gamma$-ray yields from the ($n,\gamma$) reactions of interest are rather weak compared to the background arising from contaminant neutron interactions in different materials of the experimental area.
-Also, neutron capture $\gamma$-ray energies of interest typically span from hundreds of keV up to 5-6 MeV.
-Developments made to optimize the last two aspects in nuclear-physics experiments are also well suited for the implementation of i-TED in the present application.
-Thus, each i-TED module consists of two planes of Position Sensitive Detectors (PSD) and, aiming at maximizing detection efficiency, each PSD uses largest commercially available LaCl$_{3}$(Ce) monolithic scintillation crystals with a size of 50$\times$50~mm$^2$ optically coupled to 8$\times$8 pixels Silicon Photomultipliers (SensL ArrayJ-60035-65P-PCB).
+Our detection system is based on modular and high efficiency Compton cameras, called i-TED~\cite{DOMINGOPARDO:2016,BABIANO:2020}.
+They can be operated in synchronous mode, thus enabling both PET- and Compton-imaging at the same time.
+Although this system has been specifically designed for nuclear physics experiments using the neutron Time-Of-Flight (TOF) technique~\cite{hymns,Babiano:2021}, from the experimental standpoint there are significant similarities with ion-range monitoring in hadron-therapy, which we have described in detail in our previous work~\cite{Lerendegui:2022,Lerendegui22a,Balibrea22a}.
+In order to maximize detection efficiency each i-TED module consists of two planes of Position Sensitive Detectors (PSD) and each PSD uses largest commercially available LaCl$_{3}$(Ce) monolithic scintillation crystals with a size of 50$\times$50~mm$^2$.
+Each scintillation crystal is optically coupled to 8$\times$8 pixels Silicon Photomultipliers (SensL ArrayJ-60035-65P-PCB).
 To enhance further the solid angle for Compton events each absorber plane consists of four, 25~mm thick, PSDs covering an area of 100$\times$100~mm$^2$ in each i-TED module.
 For a point-like 1~MeV $\gamma$-ray source at 5~cm distance from the front face of the module, the coincidence detection efficiency is $\sim$0.2\%.
-Regarding neutron-induced background suppression, LaCl$_{3}$(Ce) ensures a small sensitivity to neutron interactions in the detection volume itself~\cite{Lerendegui22}, while offering also a large intrinsic detection efficiency.
-Finally, the high time-resolution obtained with the implemented acquisition system (PETsys Front-End Board D version 2 (FEB/D-1024)), with coincidence-time resolutions of CTR$\sim$500~ps, help to reduce random coincidences and other related backgrounds that could degrade the Compton imaging.
-For further details of the i-TED modules and developments on the $\gamma$-ray position reconstruction the reader is referred to~\cite{BABIANO:2020,BALIBREACORREA:2021}.
+Regarding neutron-induced backgrounds LaCl$_{3}$(Ce) ensures a small sensitivity to neutron interactions in the detection volume itself~\cite{Lerendegui:2022,Lerendegui22a}, while preserving also a high intrinsic detection efficiency for $\gamma$-rays.
+Finally, a high time-resolution can be obtained with the implemented acquisition system based on PETsys Front-End Board D version 2 (FEB/D-1024).
+Coincidence-time resolutions (CTR) of $\sim$500~ps, help to reduce random coincidences and other related backgrounds that could degrade the imaging capabilities of the system.
+For further details on the i-TED modules and developments the reader is referred to~\cite{BABIANO:2020,BALIBREACORREA:2021} and references therein.